buka632/Fm-QCA/README.md

 ======
 QCA(Qualitative Comparative Analysis) is an analysis method for scholars who aim at qualitative research and deal with small-N cases.
 Several softwares are available including fs/QCA, Mv/QCA but when it refers to multiple-valued field, some limitations exist.
 So, we developed this tool named Fm-QCA to make it easy for handling mv-QCA data.

-Fm-QCA is guided by Shiping Tang who is a distinguished professor in Fudan university and developed by a technical team in ECNU.

 This software is open for all the scholars.
 If you have any sugesstions, just send mail to fm_qca@126.com